-A very important special case of the construction described in the previous subsection is the case of $time(A, U_b)$ ; this automaton is the result of incorporating the boundmap timing conditions of a timed automaton (A, b) into the automaton transitions.
-As shorthand, we will sometimes refer to this automaton as time(A, b) instead of $time(A, U_b)$ , suppressing explicit mention of the timing conditions $U_b$ .
+A very important special case of this construction is the case of $time(A, U_b)$; this automaton is the result of incorporating the boundmap timing conditions of a timed automaton (A, b) into the automaton transitions.
+As shorthand, we will sometimes refer to this automaton as time(A, b) instead of $time(A, U_b)$, suppressing explicit mention of the timing conditions U_b .
 We will also sometimes write Ft(C) instead of Ft(cond(C)) for partition class C, and similarly for the other state components.
+Other special cases of the general construction will be the requirements automata for the examples we consider in Sections 4 and 6.